Iceberg becomes important once a data lake stops being just a pile of files and starts needing tables, snapshots, and database-like discipline.

 Data Pipeline / ETL / ELT Architecture

-Basic context: ingestion, orchestration, data quality and recovery processes.
+Baseline context for ingestion, orchestration, data quality, and recovery processes.

-Apache Iceberg is an open analytical table format that brings DWH level manageability to the data lake: atomic commits, schema evolution, time travel and predictable reading of large tables.
-In practice, this is the foundation for the lakehouse approach, when streaming and batch circuits work on top of a single tabular representation of data.
+Apache Iceberg is an open analytical table format that brings DWH-level manageability to the data lake: atomic commits, schema evolution, time travel, and predictable reads over large tables.
+In practice, it is a foundation for lakehouse systems where streaming and batch paths work over the same tabular representation.

 Evolution of data approaches